Home Page

 The day started out perfectly.

-We dropped off the kids at Sarah's, as she was pregnant at the time and had no interest in attending the oyster/wine tasting if she couldn't partake.
+We dropped off the kids at Sarah's, as she was pregnant at the time and had no interest in attending the oyster and wine tasting if she couldn't partake.

 Off we went to set up and start shucking before guests arrived.

-Learn from my mistake: before you shuck another oyster, get a proper cut-resistant glove.
-This is the glove I recommend.
+Before you shuck another oyster, get a proper cut-resistant glove.

-If you have ever had a look inside your hand, it's not a sight you will likely forget, nor enjoy.
+If you have ever had a look inside your hand, it is not a sight you will likely forget or enjoy.

 It seemed to happen in slow motion.
 I instantly tossed my knife down on the table and shouted, "I'm done," and headed to find a first aid kit.
 A short while later, feeling dizzy and sweaty, I was off to a health center to be checked out.